IBM/merlin-docs/docs/guides/openshift/local.md

 And the following operating system requirements:

 - Microsoft Windows 10 Fall Creators Update (version 1709) or later
-- macOS 11 Big Sur or later
+- MacOS 11 Big Sur or later
 - The latest two Red Hat Enterprise Linux/CentOS 7, 8 and 9 minor releases and on the latest two stable Fedora releases.

 **Note:**